memex0/memex/README.md

 </div>

 Welcome to Meme X, a Discord server that guarantees to provide you with a variety of memes that will surely make you laugh.
-We have everything from NSFW memes to offensive and cursed memes, ensuring that we cater to everyone's sense of humor.
+We have everything from clean memes to NSFW memes, offensive and cursed memes, ensuring that we cater to everyone's sense of humor.

 ---